jamesonstone/frogger/README.md

 ## Step 1: Summarize the Problem Statement

+In this initial step, we discuss the high level problem and the surrounding context.
+If we don't know exactly what we want to build to solve the problem, we use this time to execute other exercises like "Crazy 8's" as a means of zeroing in on the problem and our solution

 ## Step 2: Define the User Story

+Here we want to summarize the solution we arrived at in the previous step as a formal User Story using the `"As a ___, I want to ___, so that I can ___"` format.

 ## Step 3: Define our Stakeholders